Benjamin-Valderrama/kegg_probiotics/README.md

 The goal of kegg probiotics is to leverage the data available in the [KEGG database](https://www.genome.jp/kegg/) to make finding bacterial genomes with potential to degrade carbohydrates of interest while metabolising neuroactive compounds an easier task.
-It was successfully used to produce the *in-silico* analysis conducted in the published
+To do so, here we share the script `find_probiotic_candidates.R`, which was successfully used to produce the *in-silico* analysis conducted in the published
 article: [Paper name](link%20to%20paper).